adeutscher/core-tools/README.md

      * Linux systems are in a blue box.
      * FreeBSD systems are in a red box.
      * Mac OSX systems are in a yellow box.
      * Windows systems using MobaXterm are in a cyan box.
+This feature is currently not tested for other Unix-in-Windows environments.
   * Prompt Symbol (**$** for non-root, **#** for root):
      * If the previous command was not found (*exit code 127*), then the symbol will be yellow.
-     * If we attempted to run a script without the execute permission (*exit code 126*), then the symbol will by cyan.
+     * If we attempted to run a script without the execute permission (*exit code 126*), then the symbol will be cyan.
      * If the previous command gave a non-zero exit code not covered above, then the symbol will be red.
      * If the previous command exited successfully with an exit code of *0*, then the symbol will be white.
 * Remote SSH client.
   * The remote address will not be displayed if your terminal session was started within a `tmux`, `screen`, or `vnc` session.
-  * Alternately print nothing if `PROMPT_IGNORE_SSH` has a value set to it.
+  * This feature will be disabled if the `PROMPT_IGNORE_SSH` environment variable has a non-zero value.
+  * Use the `prompt-toggle-ssh` function to toggle this feature off or on.
-* Version control information (Set a value to `PROMPT_IGNORE_VC` to disable this)
+* Version control information:
   * SVN version information (Credit: [Eric Leblond](https://github.com/regit/subversion-prompt))
-  * Git branch and status information (Credit: http://ezprompt.net/)
+  * Git branch and status information (Credit: http://ezprompt.net/).
-     * If you need a reminder of what the red indicators on the `git` part of the prompt mean, use the `git-prompt-reminder` function.
+  * If you need a reminder of what the red indicators in `git` repository mean, use the `git-prompt-reminder` function.
   * Version control information will not be printed for NFS/CIFS file systems due to performance concerns.
-  * SVN output will take precedence over Git output.
+  * SVN output will take precedence over Git output, if you have a directory that for some reason has both.
+  * This feature will be disabled if the `PROMPT_IGNORE_VC` environment variable has a non-zero value.
+  * Use the `prompt-toggle-version-control` function to toggle this feature off or on.
+ (Set a value to `PROMPT_IGNORE_VC` to disable this)
 * Compression.
 If the prompt gets to be so large that you begin running out of room, then the prompt will be shortened:
   * Hostname will be shortened to one character.
   * Username will be shortened to one character.
   * Only the name of the current directory will be displayed.
+  * This feature will be permanently enabled if the `PROMPT_ALWAYS_COMPRESS` environment variable has a non-zero value.
+  * Use the `prompt-toggle-compression` function to toggle dynamic compression off or on.
+  * There is currently not an option for "never compress".
 * Temporary hostname/username display change, useful for when you are debugging or recording demonstration videos.
   * Setting `DISPLAY_USER` will override the display of your session's real username in the prompt.
   * Setting `DISPLAY_HOSTNAME` will override the display of your server's real hostname in the prompt.